Last updated on February 2nd, 2023

 Then, let’s start talking about a media plan.
 As far as platforms, with the best ROI, it was very product-specific.
 If you are coming up with something very niche, and unique.
 Maybe a lot of patents around it, I recommend trying to go on to Shopify on a platform like that, using Google, Facebook, and Instagram to push traffic into that site.

 If you have a unique product, it’s going to be hard to be discovered on Amazon.
 If you have a kind of mainstream product that you try to add some exciting media too.
 Amazon is a great platform.
 It has got great advertising abilities.
 They launch new feed options in the options for video.
-Those are great platforms, their Google search ads, Google product listing ads is another great place.
+Those are great e-commerce platforms, their Google search ads, Google product listing ads is another great place.
 The shopping tab in Google right on the top is a great spot to drive traffic.
 It was actually purchased directly from that omnichannel, which is Google.

 Designhill: Could you give me any advice or podcasting apps to use?
 How did you get your podcast when it’s when it gets started?

 Podcasting is obviously very trendy right now as everyone’s doing it, which is awesome.
 Because it is a different way to consume media, it gets individuals to understand you and your brand a little bit better.
 Like our podcast, we use a platform called an anchor.
 And that allows you to upload the podcast just once and then distribute it on I think 15 different platforms.
 And that includes the description, the name of it, and if there’s a photo with it, so that’s a pretty cool platform.